afollestad/node-deploy/README.md

 * `port`: The port in which the server is listening on.
 * `username`: The username which should be used for login.
 * `password`: The password which should be used for login.
 * `projects folder`: The folder on the server that projects should be saved in.
 Defaults to the remote home directory.
 * `token lifespan`: The lifespan in minutes of authentication tokens, defaults to 60 minutes (an hour).
+This is how often you will have to re-enter your username and password.

 This process can only be done once, unless you delete the `settings.json` file from the server later.